-Toilet Ek Prem Katha box office collection day 3: Akshay Kumar’s film will witness tremendous growth on Sunday
+Toilet Ek Prem Katha box office collection day 3: Akshay Kumar film collects Rs 51.45 cr on opening weekend

 Akshay Kumar is known for delivering films with powerful content.
 While focusing on the issue of sanitation, Toilet: Ek Prem Katha highlighted the hurdles that have prevented change in the society.
 The film also stars Bhumi Pednekar and Anupam Kher.
 This is Pednekar’s first collaboration with Bollywood’s Khiladi.

-Earlier this year, Akshay Kumar had delivered Jolly LLB 2.
+Earlier this year, Akshay Kumar had delivered the legal drama, Jolly LLB 2.
 Both his films made it to the list of highest openers so far this year.
 Jolly LLB 2 was the fifth highest opener and Toilet: Ek Prem Katha has already become the sixth highest opener this year.

 Other than the advantage of having the Independence Day holiday to add to its BO collections, the film has also been released at a time when there are no big Hollywood releases.
 And it is speculated that the success of the film could affect collections of Shah Rukh Khan’s Jab Harry Met Sejal and Anil Kapoor and Arjun Kapoor’s Mubarakan, both of which failed to get enough numbers at the box office.